holoviz/panel/doc/tutorials/basic/build_image_classifier.md

-# Build a Todo App
+# Build an Image Classifier

-In this tutorial we will build an *Image Classifier* that can detect wind turbines in images.
-We will support
+In this tutorial, we will collaboratively build an *Image Classifier* that can detect wind turbines in images.
+As a team, we will support the following functionalities:

 - Uploading an image file
 - Using an example image file
 - Viewing the image file
 - Viewing the predicted result

-We will be using a *random* classifier.
-But you can replace it with your own classifier if you want.
+We will be using a *random* classifier initially, but you can later replace it with your own custom classifier if you want.

 :::{note}
-When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ## Create the App